 - Starting salaries can be around £18,000 to £25,000 per annum.

 Salaries can vary significantly depending on the setting you work in and whether you work publicly or privately.
-Private sector organisations, particularly management consultancies, tend to pay significantly more than the public or third sectors and academia.
+Private sector organisations, particularly management consultancies, tend to pay more than the public or third sectors and academia.
 Check job adverts to get a feel for current salaries.

 Income figures are intended as a guide only.